Toward a Characterization of Simulation Between Arithmetic Theories: Introduction

-Together, these results constrain possible characterizations and suggest two complementary ways of thinking about hardness.
-First, in line with the Busy Beaver reduction, efficient simulation should be controlled by information already visible to weak arithmetic; this points toward a structural criterion formulated in terms of relative-consistency transfer.
-Second, canonical sources of unprovable information such as Busy Beaver values and Kolmogorov-random strings suggest a more semantic or information-theoretic obstruction: simulation should fail when it would require access to true information that the base theory cannot itself recover in any way certified in a weak base theory, such as Elementary Arithmetic.
-Although weak, such a theory can prove true statements about Turing machines that halt.
+Taken together, these results constrain possible characterizations and suggest two complementary ways of thinking about hardness.
+First, in line with the Busy Beaver reduction and the certification theorem, simulation should be controlled by information visible to weak arithmetic; this points toward a structural criterion formulated in terms of relative-consistency transfer.
+Second, canonical sources of unprovable information such as Busy Beaver values and Kolmogorov-random strings suggest a more semantic or information-theoretic obstruction: simulation should fail when it would require access to true information that the base theory cannot itself recover through the public proof-theoretic description of the theories.

 These considerations motivate a single structural picture of hardness.
-The main proposal of the paper is \textbf{Higher Relative Consistency}, which asserts that efficient simulation fails exactly when weak arithmetic cannot certify that adjoining $\phi$ preserves consistency.
-Within this framework, canonical hard axioms such as Busy Beaver values and Kolmogorov-random truths arise as especially natural instances of the same obstruction.
+The main proposal of the paper is \textbf{Higher Relative Consistency (HRC)}, which asserts that, for a true sentence $\phi$, simulation fails exactly when weak arithmetic cannot certify that adjoining $\phi$ preserves consistency.